SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 -	You have access to Solace JMS libraries (version 6.2 or above)
 -	You have access to a Solace Messaging Router
 -	The necessary configuration on the Solace Message Router is done.
 Configuration includes the creation of elements such as the message-VPN and the JMS Connection Factory.
--	If SSL connectivity is desired, you will need to ensure that the Solace appliance is correctly configured with SSL certificate(s), and that you have obtained a copy of the trust store, and keystore (if necessary) from your administrator.
+-	If SSL connectivity is desired, you will need to ensure that the Solace Message Router is correctly configured with SSL certificate(s), and that you have obtained a copy of the trust store, and keystore (if necessary) from your administrator.

 ## Setup Steps